brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 This atlas is an addition to its LSFM version and provides a version of the Allen Adult Mouse Brain Atlas, based on T2-weighted MRI.
 This atlas may be a good choice for registering other similar images.
 However, please note that this atlas is in a different coordinate space to the original Allen atlas (CCFv3).
+In addition this atlas is in flat skull position and so it can be used to plan stereotaxic surgeries.

 This atlas is only available at 25μm resolution:
 * `perens_stereotaxic_mouse_mri_25um`